ty-donovan/spotify-extension-app/README.md

 2. Create a folder in storage titled “profilePictures”.
 3. From the project overview tab of the Firebase dashboard, add a new web app to your project.
 The title of this is irrelevant.
 4. From the settings page for the added web app, scroll to the “sdk setup and configuration setting” and copy the line that will look like this:
-   i. storageBucket: "your-project.appspot.com"
+   1. storageBucket: "your-project.appspot.com"
 5. Paste this line into “permissions.json” from before.

 All functionality with Spots should now be set up.

 ## How To Use: